Sydenham Hiking Guides

 What follows is a subjective list but it includes the best hikes in Sydenham to which Ross McLean would recommend to take visitors to showcase the natural beauty of the area.

-For further details about each, consult the Bruce Trail Reference Map & Trail Guide.
+For further details about each, consult the Bruce Trail Map Options.

 Bognor Marsh: The Bognor Marsh is an amazingly diverse area.
 One moment you will be standing on the brow of the Niagara Escarpment and soon afterwards you will be searching the quiet waters of the marsh for aquatic creatures.
 The 5.1 km Bognor Marsh Loop is a good introduction, but for those with time, there are 11.9 km of trails.
 Other resources: Bognor Marsh Management Area website| Coordinates 44.53833,-80.7819 | Google Maps